jimmyjokhadar/Tom_and_Jerry_Detection/README.md

 - The model is trained on a small dataset (~200 images) → may struggle with unseen poses/scenes.
 - Performance may be slower on CPU-only servers.
 - Currently limited to Tom and Jerry only (no extra characters).

 ---
+## Demo
+You can try it on the following link: https://tjdetector.duckdns.org

+---
 ## License